CharmonyShen/FireRisk/README.md

 ##### Pre-trained Checkpoints

-using ViT-B/16 as the backbone architecture of MAE and DINO pre-training MAE for 80 epoches on our UnlabelledNAIP pre-training DINO for 100 epoches on our UnlabelledNAIP
+* Using ViT-B/16 as the backbone architecture of MAE and DINO
+* Pre-training MAE for 80 epoches on our UnlabelledNAIP
+* Pre-training DINO for 100 epoches on our UnlabelledNAIP

 <table><tbody>
 <!-- START TABLE -->